-The yum package manager is used by RedHat-based operating systems like CentOS to update packages.
+The yum package manager is used by RedHat-based operating systems like CentOS to update packages, apt-get is used by Debian-based OS.
 Running the command above will download the latest perfSONAR packages as well as any operating system packages available.

-Automatic updates are enabled by default starting in version 3.4 of the perfSONAR Toolkit.
+Automatic updates are enabled by default in the perfSONAR Toolkit.

 You may choose to enable automatic updates to aid in applying the latest software packages to your system.
 Automatic updates include all perfSONAR, operating system and third-party packages.
 Enabling this feature will help keep the latest security fixes on the system, but keep in mind it is possible some updates may break your host unexpectedly.
-Specifically, kernel updates may break NDT and NPAD if a non-web100 version is applied.
-See this FAQ for more information.
 The following rule of thumb from Fedora may be useful when considering whether to enable this feature: